kallepop/procthor-scene-reconstruction/README.md

 # Images from ProcTHOR

 Getting images from a ProcTHOR house is done using the included "Images_from_ProcTHOR.ipynb" notebook heavily based on [this tutorial notebook](https://colab.research.google.com/drive/1Il6TqmRXOkzYMIEaOU9e4-uTDTIb5Q78) by the ProcTHOR authors.
 This is run in the "procthor" environment.
+This also creates ground truth masks and bounding boxes for every object instance for each view.
+These can be used later for evaluation with LangSplat.

 # Running LangSplat